GRAINS-U.S. soybeans and corn extend rally on South America weather

 Russia has raised its wheat export taxes for the Dec.
 29-Jan.
 11 period, the agriculture ministry said on Friday.
 Russia, the world's largest wheat exporter, launched grain exports taxes in June as part of measures to cool domestic food inflation.

-(Reporting by Michael Hogan in Hamburg; Additional reporting by Emily Chow in Beijing; Editing by Pravin Char)
+(Additional aeporting by Michael Hogan in Hamburg and Emily Chow in Beijing; Editing by Pravin Char and Alison Williams)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.